 After the departure of Pope Alexandros in the year 328AD, Athanasius became the 20th Pope of Alexandria and the Sea of Saint Mark.
 Pope Athanasius was named "The Apostolic".
 It was said that Pope Athanasius was "against the world" because almost the whole world followed the false teachings of Arius.
-Saint Athanasius defended the faith and faced the heretics throughout the whole world.
-People told Saint Athanasius, "The whole world against you, Athanasius."
-He replied and said: "And I am against the world."
+Saint Athanasius defended the faith and faced the heretics in the whole world.
+People told Saint Athanasius "The whole world against the world."
+Pone Athanasius endured many persecutions

 Pope Athanasius endured many persecutions and tribulations because of his strong defend to the upright faith.
 He was the Pope for 46 years and was exiled 5 times.
 He spent 17 years out of these 46 years away from Alexandria in exile.
 Pope Athanasius wrote many books to explain the Orthodox faith like "On the Incarnation of the Word" and many letters against Arianism.

 Abigail: You were right, Peter, when you said that freedom of interpretation can lead us to heresies.
 Sherry: Now this brings us to the end of our episode.
-See you next time, friends.
+See next time, friends.